justin-rhee/justin-rhee/README.md

 # Justin Rhee

-Hi, I'm a designer building agent workflows and harnesses on OpenClaw.
-Every tool here exists because something broke first.
-These are the fixes for things I got wrong, some rebuilt more times than I'd like to admit.
-Sharing them in case you're hitting the same walls.
+Hi, I’m a designer building agent workflows and harnesses with OpenClaw.

-The failure that bought each tool is written at the top of its README, including the times my first fix was wrong.
+Most of the tools here started as something I needed to fix—often after getting it wrong once or twice.
+I’m sharing them in case you run into the same problems.

+Each project’s README starts with the issue that led to it, including when the first solution didn’t hold up.

 ## Keeping an agent inside the lines